nh-server/switch-guide/docs/extras/updating.md

 ### Updating your emuMMC with Daybreak

-1. In Hekate go to `Launch -> Atmosphere FSS0 Emu`.
+1. In Hekate go to `Launch -> Atmosphere FSS0 emuMMC`.
 2. Once booted, hold `R` while launching a game to boot into the homebrew menu.
 3. Find Daybreak in the homebrew menu and launch it.
 4. Tap on `Install` and navigate to `tegraexplorer/Firmware/<latest firmware number>`.